Tiendil/tiendil-org-content/content/posts/2024-031-fun-case-of-speeding-up-data-retrieval-with-psycopg/en.md

 ## Optimization 2

-The next profiler run showed that it got better, but still a lot of time was spent parsing the `UUID` values — it is the type of the `entry_id` column.
+The next profiler run showed that times improved, but much time was still spent parsing the `UUID` values — this is the type of the `entry_id` column.

 As I mentioned earlier, the peculiarity of the data is that for a single `entry_id`, there can be around 100 rows in the table.
 Therefore, it makes no sense to parse `entry_id` for each row.